p4lang/behavioral-model/docs/simple_switch.md

     // This condition will be true if your code called the recirculate
     // primitive action during egress processing.
-    Start ingress over again, for the packet as constructed by the deparser, with any modifications made to the made during both ingress and egress processing.
+    Start ingress over again, for the packet as constructed by the deparser, with any modifications made to the packet during both ingress and egress processing.
 Preserve the current values of any fields specified in the field list given as an argument to the last recirculate primitive action called.
 Also the instance_type